AtharvaSC/Hand-Gesture-Recognition/README.md

 The dataset consists of grayscale images of hand gestures representing ASL letters.
 Each image is 28x28 pixels in size, and the dataset includes labeled examples for both training and testing.

+The dataset can be downloaded from Kaggle's Sign Language MNIST dataset(https://www.kaggle.com/datasets/datamunge/sign-language-mnist).

 ## CNN Architecture

 The CNN model has the following structure: